A Guide to the TCP/IP Model and Protocol Suit

 - Network Access Layer

 The functions of these four layers are comparable to the functions of the seven layers of the OSI model.
-Figure below illustrates the comparison between the layers of the two models.
+The figure below illustrates the comparison between the layers of the two models.

 The following sections discuss the four layers and protocols in those layers in detail.